Intervention/zodiac/README.md

 ### Chinese Zodiac

 It is also possible to calculate traditional chinese zodiac signs from gregorian calendar dates.
+Please note that the calculation is currently only possible for dates between 1900 and 2100.

 ```php
 use Intervention\Zodiac\Calculator;